joelgeorgev/git-setup/README.md

 # git-setup
-> Git commands to setup your development environment
+> Git commands to setup your development environment.

 ## Basics